maximilianh/crisporWebsite/manual/manual.md

 not worried at all, as unrelated mutations are most likely get removed over time.
-In this case, you can probably skip this section, just avoid guides with very low specificity scores and possibly use the "same chromosome" filter in [column 7](#col7) of the guide list.
+In this case, you can probably skip this section, just avoid guides with very low specificity scores and possibly use the "same chromosome" filter in [column 7](#col7) of the guide list to show only off-targets that are on the same chromosome, so less likely to get removed by back-crossing.

-For other researchers, e.g. those that use mice without further inbreeding or work on cell cultures or even worse, on medical applications, off-targets can be the main headache of the technique.
+For other researchers, e.g. those that use mice without further inbreeding or work on cell cultures or even on medical applications, off-targets can be the main headache of the technique.
 Here is a quick summary of what is relatively well-known about off-targets:

+- in very small genomes, like bacteria or viruses, it is unlikely to find similar sequences to a 20mer and off-targets are rarely a problem
 - off-target effects primarily depend on the guide sequence.
-A guide sequence that is entirely different from every 20mer (e.g. many guides targeting GFP) in the genome is extremely unlikely to cut anywhere else than at its target.
+A guide sequence that is entirely different from every 20mer in the genome (e.g. many guides targeting GFP) is extremely unlikely to cut anywhere else than at its target site
 - as such, any results you have heard from colleagues about hundreds of off-targets apply to their particular guides and may not be relevant for your guides.